 Best Eco-Friendly: Pikaia Lodge (Santa Cruz Island, Ecuador)

 For years, honeymoon-worthy accommodations in this part of the world were seriously lacking.
 Pikaia Lodge changed all that.
-Constructed based on minimum-impact principles, this eco-hotel blends solar panels and swish style.
+Constructed based on minimum-impact principles, this eco-hotel in the pristine Galapagos Islands blends solar panels and swish style.
 If you’re worried about missing your eight-hundred-thread-count sheets, fear not.

 But sustainability doesn’t come at the expense of luxury.
 Expect rooms with floor-to-ceiling windows, walk-in closets, soaking tubs, and private balconies.
 The property also boasts an infinity pool, swanky lobby lounge, and Peruvian travertine marble-swathed spa.
 Sweeping views of the untrammeled landscape up the appeal.